Ivan Čapovski

+Ivan Čapovski (born October 12, 1936) is a Macedonian writer, poet and novelist.

+Life and career

-Čapovski was born in the village Pozarsko, Aegean Macedonia, Greece in 1936.
+Čapovski was born in the village Pozarsko, Aegean Macedonia, Greece on October 12, 1936.
 Amidst the Greek Civil War in 1947, he fled with his family to Vojvodina (Serbia) and later on to the Socialist Republic of Macedonia. Čapovski graduated in Macedonian and history of literature from the Philosophy Department at the Ss.
 Cyril and Methodius University of Skopje.
 He worked as a journalist in the newspapers Vecer and Nova Makedonija.
 Since 1963 he worked as a documentary director at the Macedonian Television and Radio Broadcast for more than 20 years.
 He has been editor-in-chief of the Makedonska Kniga publishing house.
 He has been a member of the Macedonian Writers Association since 1963 and the Macedonian PEN Centre.
 His poetry has been widely published and translated throughout Europe and Asia.
 Today he lives and writes in Skopje.